mr3zas/Mikrotik-on-Linux/README.md

 With this script, you can automatically install Mikrotik CHR on your VPS by inserting a download link: [Mikrotik Download Page](https://mikrotik.com/download/archive/) OR leave the link request empty to install version 7.8 by default.
 #

+Note that, you have to choose the correct *.sh file based on your VPS provider. (for example: if you purchase the VPS from Hetzner then you have to copy Hetzner.sh file content to the server)

+#

 Copy the content of the attached *.sh file based on your VPS host and run the below commands
 - Step 1
 ```